Getting started

 To interact with the running environment, Celest will generate a Dart client which you can use in any Dart or Flutter project.
 This client

-folder.
+is generated in the client/ directory of your celest/ folder.
 As you make changes in the local environment, this client will be updated to reflect those changes.

 Example